 Combine everything: To the bowl add red onion and fresh herbs.
 Stir gently until well mixed and voila.

 Just like with easy avocado salad, I love this salad for its simplicity.
 But I understand that everyone may love their healthy avocado and egg salad with additional texture and seasonings:

 - Feel free to add pickles or celery.

 - Use Dijon or yellow mustard for more bite.

 - Miss mayo?
 I thought I would too but I didn’t.
-But feel free to add 1-2 tbsp of mayo or yogurt (clearly mayo wins).
+But feel free to add 1-2 tbsp of mayo or plain Instant Pot yogurt.

-- For acid, lemon juice, any light vinegar or even lime juice works.
+- For acid any light vinegar or even lime juice works.

 And of course, please do not freeze. 🙂 Enjoy!